Overview

 Amazon ECS Cost Optimization: How To View, Control, And Optimize Your ECS Costs

-You can improve the portability, scalability, resilience, and resource efficiency of your applications through containerization.
-However, the distributed nature of containers and their high scalability can create cost blindspots.
+Containerization can improve your applications’ portability, scalability, resilience, and resource efficiency.
+However, containers’ distributed nature and high scalability can create cost blindspots.

-If cost efficiency is important to your Docker container system on AWS (Amazon ECS), CloudZero offers you the tools you need to understand why, what, and who are driving your Amazon ECS costs.
+If cost efficiency is important to your Docker container system on AWS (Amazon ECS), CloudZero offers you the tools you need to understand why, what, and who is driving your Amazon ECS costs.

 CloudZero empowers you to:

-• Seamlessly measure cost of goods sold (COGS) across containerized infrastructure.
+• Seamlessly measure the cost of goods sold (COGS) across containerized infrastructure.

 • View Amazon ECS costs per customer, product, feature, environment, deployment, etc.